MicrosoftDocs/visualstudio-docs/mac/migrating-extensions.md

 > [!IMPORTANT]
 > Currently, creating new extensions is not officially supported in Visual Studio 2019 for Mac.

 The Visual Studio for Mac extension repository server will be moving on January 15, 2021.
-This move will not impact users that have already downloaded your extension, but will change the way you publish new releaes of your extension after this date.
+This move will not impact users that have already downloaded your extension, but will change the way you publish new releases of your extension after this date.

-As an author of an existing extension, you will need to follow a new workflow to release further updates.
+As an author of an existing extension, you'll need to follow a new workflow to release further updates.
 This process consists of:
 - Setting up a public GitHub repository for each extension
 - Sharing the repository URL to the Visual Studio for Mac team via the [extension publishing mailing list](mailto:vsmextpub@microsoft.com)
 - Updating your extension by using the releases feature in GitHub